Mosuo: Modernity

 With improved technology, there are better roads and transportation.
 Young Mosuo men and women use these modes to leave their villages and find employment in neighboring cities.
 Television has brought the ideas of the modern world and an image of a more affluent lifestyle.
-Also, men have begun to take jobs independent of the household and earn their own income.
+Also, men have begun to take jobs independent of their Awo and earn their own income.
 Older Mosuo fear emerging property conflicts as a consequence.
-Care for the family, with younger children generations leaving the villages, is also a concern.
+Care for the family, with younger generations leaving the villages, is also a concern.